 The Master of Science in Computer Science program uses the School of Computer Science online application for admissions.
 Students are admitted for the fall semester and cannot begin in the spring.

-Applications and all supporting documents, including letters of recommendation, must be received by the final deadline.
-Fall 2020 application deadlines have not yet been announced.
+- Applications and all supporting documents, including letters of recommendation, must be received by the final deadline.

 - If you submit your application and pay the required fee before the early deadline the application fee is $75 for one program and $50 for each additional program.

 - Once the early deadline has passed, the application fee increases to $125 for one program and $75 for each additional program.

 - If you are unable to pay the application fee, the School of Computer Science will consider a fee waiver request.
 Waivers for participants of "pipeline" programs and financial hardship fee waiver information is available on the SCS Fee Waivers page.